 What Is a Voucher Check?

 Many consumers don’t know what a voucher check is.
-A voucher check is a type of check variant that has detailed informational sections attached.
+A voucher check is a type of check that has detailed informational sections attached.
 These vouchers outline what the content and purpose of the check is.
 The voucher check is typically printed as a full sheet of paper, with the check at the top and the two removable vouchers below.

-The payee holds on to the first voucher.
+The check payee holds on to the first voucher.
 Before cashing the check, the recipient will remove the remaining voucher and keep it for their records.
 Both parties can refer back to their vouchers in the event of a payment dispute.

 How Do Voucher Checks Work?

-Anyone with a bank account can deposit a voucher check.
-Consumers who don’t have a bank account (about 1 in 20 Americans) can sign over a check to another recipient or try cashing the check at their local bank or credit union for a fee.
+Or they might try cashing the check at a local bank or credit union for a fee.
 As with most corporate checks, recipients should try to deposit the check within 6 months or the check may expire.

 Who Uses Voucher Checks?